ATNoG/ml-meta-perf/README.md

 ![Equations against their ceilings](assets/figures/equation_comparison.png)

-Four findings the documentation develops:
+Six findings the documentation develops:

 - **One equation, refit — not one search per fold.** The equation's form is the claim; the folds recalibrate its constants and test whether the claim survives unseen data.
 Re-running